ELLIOT DALLEN TRUST

 Where the Money Goes

-A large number of excellent charities already exist and we don’t want to duplicate effort.
+A large number of excellent charities already exist and we do not want to duplicate what they already provide and offer.
 As such, our charity’s model is to raise funds in memory of Elliot, and to donate the funds raised to a selection of pre-existing charities that align with Elliot’s core values.
-Each year we will keep this website updated with the carefully selected charities that receive donations from the Elliot Dallen Trust.
-The Elliot Dallen Trust is run by volunteers and, thus, there are no salaries to pay.
+We will continue to keep this website updated with the carefully selected charities that receive donations from the Elliot Dallen Trust.
+The Elliot Dallen Trust is run by volunteers and, thus, there are no salaries to pay, so every penny raised is passed on.

-Amongst other services, Maggie's cancer charity offer free sessions with a qualified psychologist for people who have been diagnosed with cancer.
+Amongst other services, Maggie's cancer charity offers free sessions with a qualified psychologist for people who have been diagnosed with cancer.
 After receiving his diagnosis, Elliot was able to see a psychologist for a number of sessions through Maggie's, which he found to be extremely helpful.
-The Elliot Dallen Trust has donated £33,330 the fund a part-time psychologist post at the Maggie’s Cancer Centre in Cardiff for the duration of 2022/23.
-This post will provide many people with cancer with invaluable psychological support during such a difficult time in their lives.
+The Elliot Dallen Trust donated £33,330 to fund a part-time psychologist post at the Maggie’s Cancer Centre in Cardiff during 2022/23.
+This post provided many people with cancer with invaluable psychological support during such a difficult time in their lives.
+In early 2024 the Elliot Dallen Trust donated a further £16,000 to Maggie's to help fund a clinical psychologist post for 2024/25, bringing the total amount donated to Maggie's to an outstanding £49,330.
+This second donation was only possible due to the generous support received at our Charity Gala Fundraiser.

-Since protecting the environment was something that Elliot cared about deeply, in March 2022 the Elliot Dallen Trust donated £25,000 to the World Land Trust (WLT), specifically for land purchase in the Maya Forest, Belize.
+Protecting the natural environment was something that Elliot cared about deeply.
+In March 2022 the Elliot Dallen Trust donated £25,000 to the World Land Trust (WLT), specifically for land purchase in the Maya Forest, Belize.
 The WLT is an international conservation charity which protects the world’s most biologically important and threatened habitats.
 Sir David Attenborough has supported the work of the WLT since 1989 and became a WLT patron in 2003.
 The Elliot Dallen Trust’s £25,000 donation has purchased 250 acres of land in the Maya Forest.
 This area is highly biodiverse due to its location (it is home to over 350 species of birds and to 70 species of mammal), and many of the flora and fauna are unique to the area.
-Without the land purchase, the land would most likely be sold to Mennonite communities who would clear the forest areas for agricultural development.
-We are very pleased to be able to help protect this area and you can find out more here
+Without the land purchase, the land would most likely have been sold to Mennonite communities who would have cleared the forest areas for agricultural development, destroying the unique habitat.
+We are very pleased to have been able to help protect this area and you can find out more here:

 https://www.worldlandtrust.org/wp-content/uploads/2021/09/BaA-project-briefs-Maya-Forest.pdf